Must have bike accessories for a long distance trip

 Mounting

-Bolt onto dedicated rack/frame on each side
+Bolt onto a dedicated rack/frame on each side

 Capacity